XiovV/dokkup/README.md

 Stop job summary:

 NAME     IMAGE                    GROUP
-test     crccheck/hello-world     local
+demo     crccheck/hello-world     labs

 Node statuses:

-NAME          STATUS     CONTAINERS     PURGE localNode     ONLINE     2/2            true
+NAME     STATUS     CONTAINERS     PURGE lab1     ONLINE     2 -> 0         true
+lab2     ONLINE     2 -> 0         true

 Are you sure you want to proceed? (y/n)
 ```

 The --purge flag will tell the `agent` to delete the containers after stopping them first.

-Warning: The rollback command will not undo a purge, so be careful when running this command.
+Note: The rollback command will not undo a purge, so be careful when running this command.
 The only way to return the containers is by running a deployment from scratch.